a blog by Nolah Sleep...

 Sleeping while pregnant can be elusive and frustrating.
 Nausea, cramps, insomnia, and a growing bump can make it almost impossible to sleep.
 Finding a comfy sleep position can be achieved with a little help from pillows and relaxation techniques.
+However, you should talk to your doctor before making any changes to your sleep or daily habits during pregnancy.

 Do I Need to Sleep More During Pregnancy?